 My interest in the Billingsgate porters’ story stems from a fascination with the disappearance of manual labour; work generally considered menial by our society, yet carried out with a great deal of pride and passion by those small communities involved.
 These groups have often functioned as their own micro-cultures; by eradicating them, longstanding heritage and identity disappears.

 With these questions and many more in mind, I arrived early one morning at Camberwell New Cemetery to meet the cemetery manager, Terry Connor.
-Before meeting the gravediggers he warned me that many photographers and camera crews have all been rejected in the past.
+Before meeting the gravediggers he warned me that most photographers and camera crews have been rejected by the gravediggers in the past.

-Fortunately I was accepted and started photographing the gravediggers.
-I was soon fascinated by their working world, functioning on the outskirts of society.
+Fortunately I was accepted and was soon fascinated by their working world, functioning on the outskirts of society.
 I wonder whether the average person ever even thinks of gravediggers, as typically when we cross their path, we tend to be overwhelmed with other feelings and our attention is elsewhere.

 The use of the mechanical digger has been made it impossible not to be too invasive.
 Fulfilling their motto, ‘You show yourself but you can’t be seen’ is now almost unfeasible.